Witq7/Witq7/README.md

 - 👋 Hi, I’m @Witq7
 - 👀 I’m interested in...
 Programming
-- 🌱 I’m currently learning...Go and modern JavaScript
+- 🌱 I’m currently learning...
+Go and modern ECMAScript
 - 💞️ I’m looking to collaborate on...
-Fullstack projects
+Fullstack, selfhosting and terminal projects
 - 📫 How to reach me...
 Through GitHub message
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like hamsters and dogs